One Day at a Time (1975 TV series): Syndication

 CBS aired daytime reruns of the show for three years.
-From September 17, 1979, to February 1, 1980, it aired on the daytime schedule at 3:30 pm Eastern time; with the cancellation of Love of Life to accommodate the expansion of The Young and the Restless to one hour, it was moved on February 4, 1980, to 4 pm Eastern due to Guiding Light moving to 3 pm.
+From September 17, 1979, to February 1, 1980, it aired on the daytime schedule at 3:30 pm Eastern time; with the cancellation of Love of Life to accommodate the expansion of The Young and the Restless to one hour, it was moved on February 4, 1980, to 4 pm Eastern, with Guiding Light moving to 3 pm.
 On September 28, 1981, it moved to 10 am Eastern time, and on September 20, 1982, it was replaced by The $25,000 Pyramid.

 Soon after, the show entered off-network syndication, airing on local stations around the country, and nationally on WGN (currently known as NewsNation), TBS, and the E!
 Network.

 Logo TV started airing episodes in April 2017 until it was removed in 2021.

 As of July 23, 2017, the series aired weekday evenings, formerly Sunday nights, on the digital broadcast network Antenna TV.
 In 2019, the show was also seen on the cable network FETV until it was removed a few years later.
 The series returned to Antenna on January 4, 2021, until it was removed on December 31, 2023.
-The show will make its return to Antenna again on January 1, 2026.
+The show made its return to Antenna again on January 1, 2026, airing weeknights at 8 pm Eastern and Saturdays at 4 pm Eastern time.

 As of 2020, it can be seen weekday evenings on Hamilton, Ontario-based CHCH.
 It is available to stream for free with ads on the CTV app.

 Pluto TV airs the show on channel 506.
 All in the Family also airs on this channel.

 As of 2022, Canada's CTV Television Network's streaming service's "throwback" line-up features the entire run of the series.